-Please click on a heading to see the full post and pictures.
+Please click on a heading below to see the full post and pictures.

 Despite our regular volunteering and opening sessions being in hibernation over the last couple of months, essential work has continued.
 In particular we have nearly completed winter pruning in our heritage orchard.
 Some trees had got too tall and have been reduced accordingly allowing them to focus their fruiting energy in areas that are more easily reached.
 All trees have been thinned and pruned back appropriately as we work towards good tree shape and structure.
 Quite a few of our volunteers have got involved and many of us have learned a lot and gained confidence in the process.
 Soft fruit… Read more: Winter pruning (2)